 Ever get asked, “So what are you up to now?”
 Yea me too.
 So this page answers that question.
 Inspired by Derek Sivers /now page movement.

-Last updated March 14th, 2025 from my office in Nicaragua
+Last updated July 24th, 2025 from my house in Managua, Nicaragua

 I listen to a few podcasts.
 They can change at times but for now, these are the ones I’m currently listening to: